Ejostol/Falling-Stands-/paper.md

 This forest composition is similar to Japan’s prehistoric forests.
 Until roughly 6,000 years ago northern Japan was covered with broadleaf <span eid="Q1131316">deciduous</span> species like oaks, with an understory of sedges that endured significant temperature fluctuations across the archipelago. _Cryptomeria_ only became a prominent species across Japan 4,000 years ago, even before the <span eid="Q52824">Jōmon period (c.
 14,000–300 BCE)</span> in Japanese prehistory, when falling sea levels across Japan left behind a bed of clay soil that Cryptomeria thrives on.[^17] On Yakushima Island, *sūgi* were continuously cut down and replanted as plantations by foresters from the mid-seventeenth century.
 While 4,300 hectares of inland mountainous forest were designated as a research forest in 1922, a network of logging railroads and infrastructure was built to extract more trees during the same time.[^18]

 <param ve-image url="crypto-community.jpg"
-       label="Some of the species that grow alongside Cryptomeria on Yakushima Island.
+       label="Some of the species that grow alongside Japanese cedars on Yakushima Island.
 Image by Edyth Jostol, 2019." license="Image created by Kira Clingen and Edyth Jostol, no permission needed." region= "-20,-291,2591,2084">